The Specialist

 The Specialist is a 1994 American action thriller film directed by Luis Llosa and starring Sylvester Stallone, Sharon Stone, James Woods, Eric Roberts, and Rod Steiger.
-It is loosely based on "The Specialist" series of novels by John Shirley.
+It is loosely based on The Specialist series of novels by John Shirley.
 The film was met with negative critical response, but became a box office success, and Gloria Estefan's version of "Turn the Beat Around" became a dance sensation, becoming #1 on Billboard’s Dance Club Songs chart.

 Plot

 In 1984, Captain Ray Quick and Colonel Ned Trent, explosives experts working for the CIA, are on a mission to blow up a car transporting a South American cocaine dealer.
-But when the car appears, a little girl is inside with the dealer.
-Ray insists they abort the mission, but Ned intends to see it through and allows the explosion to happen, and the child is subsequently killed, along with the dealer.
-Furious, Ray beats Ned, reports him to his superiors and resigns from the CIA.
+However, when the car appears, a little girl is inside with the dealer.
+Ray insists they abort the mission, but Ned intends to see it through and detonates the bomb, killing the occupants.
+Furious, Ray beats Ned, reports him to his superiors, and resigns from the CIA.

 Years later, in Miami, Ray works as a freelance hit man.
-He answers ads placed by a woman named May Munro and speaks to her often to decide if he should take the job or not.
+He responds to ads placed by a woman named May Munro and speaks with her often to decide whether to take the job.
 She is the only child of parents who were killed by Tomas Leon and his men.
 Against his better judgment, and pushed by her insistence that she will infiltrate the gang with or without him, Ray is persuaded to accept the job.
-Even though he has agreed, May ingratiates herself into Tomas' world as Adrian Hastings.
+Even though he has agreed, May ingratiates herself into Tomas's world as Adrian Hastings.

-Ned now works for Joe Leon, Tomas' father and director of their organized crime syndicate.
-Once the hits on their lower level men begin, they contact the chief of police to place Ned in their bomb squad.
-May tolerates Tomas and plays along as his girlfriend to personally watch the hits one by one.
-It is revealed that May has actually been forced into a partnership with Ned, whose goal was to coax Ray out of hiding.
-After the job in South America went wrong, Ned was dismissed from the CIA and is intent on revenge.
+Ned now works for Joe Leon, Tomas's father and director of their organized crime syndicate.
+Once the hits on their lower-level men begin, they contact the chief of police to place Ned in their bomb squad.
+May tolerates Tomas and plays along as his girlfriend, watching the hits one by one personally.
+It is revealed that May has been forced into a partnership with Ned, who aims to coax Ray out of hiding.
+After the assignment in South America backfired, Ned was dismissed from the CIA and is intent on revenge.

 When a trap for Tomas is set, May is in the room; the resulting explosion appears to kill them both.
-Ned goes to Joe to pay his respects; the grieving father lets Ned live only so he can find Ray and take him alive before Tomas is buried.
+Ned goes to Joe to pay his respects; the grieving father lets Ned live only so that he can find Ray and take him alive before Tomas is buried.
 Ray and Ned believe May is dead, yet Ray discovers bulletin board messages are still being posted.
 He responds to one, realizing that it is a trap set by Ned and the bomb squad, and baits Ned into an explosive tirade.